espocrm/documentation/docs/administration/workflows.md

 ### Create Record

-System will create the new record of any entity type.
+The system will create a new record of any entity type.
 If there is a relationship between the target record and creating record, it's possible to relate the records.

 There is an ability to define **formula** to calculate field values.